Skip to content

 In this lesson, you use the workflow brief from Lesson 1 to generate a first-pass Zebric blueprint.

-In the HarborFlow story, Maya takes her plain-language brief for customer exception requests and asks an LLM to turn it into a starting blueprint.
+In the HarborFlow story, Taylor takes her plain-language process for customer exception requests and asks an LLM to turn it into a starting blueprint.

 Use a prompt like this:

-Create a Zebric blueprint.toml for this internal tool:
+Create a Zebric blueprint.toml for this internal tool - based on the docs at https://docs.zebric.dev:

 [paste your workflow brief here]